scottnath/screen-reader-storybook/README.md

 Copypasta the [final version of `test-runner-jest.config.js` from the v0.1.0 tagged release][repo-merged-jest-config] or follow the steps below to create in your repo.

 The _primary_ reason we need to add this file is to allow `launchOptions.headless` to be `false`.
-This allows local usage of Voiceover. (and maybe NVDA, your mileage may vary)
+This allows local usage of Voiceover.

 1. Auto-generate a `test-runner-jest.config.js` file at the root of your repo using the [Test Runner's eject command][sb-test-runner-eject].
     ```javascript